JamesLavin/sync_repos/README.md

 * Improve documentation
 * Upload to Hex
-* Add option to use non-standard file location
 * Add option to halt on failure in single repo.
 (Current default behavior is to attempt to sync every directory, regardless of whether any repo fails)
 * Enable optional per-repo committing of uncommitted changes
+* Make Token a struct
+* Add tests!
 * Add strategies for syncing other resources besides Git repos
 * Add option to suppress attempts to `git pull --rebase` (option could work globally or on a per-repo basis)
 * Currently works only when `master` branch is checked out: Make this work with non-`master` branches